Scott-Simmons/taxes-compare/server/methodology.md

 #### Effective tax rates curves

 It is beneficial to have a view of the effective tax rates i.e. the actual tax rate paid.
-Once the [tax amount schedule](#peicewise-linear-income-tax-curves) are obtained, the computation is simple.
+Once the [tax amount schedule](#peicewise-linear-income-tax-curves) is obtained, the computation is simple.

 $$h(x, \vec{\nu}, m) = \frac{g(x, \vec{\nu}, m)}{x}$$